xlwings/xlwings/docs/reports.rst

 xlwings Reports supports all commonly required components:

 * **Text**: Easily format your text via Markdown syntax.
-* **Tables**: Write pandas DataFrames to Excel cells and Excel tables and format them dynamically based on the number of rows.
+* **Tables (dynamic)**: Write pandas DataFrames to Excel cells and Excel tables and format them dynamically based on the number of rows.
 * **Charts**: Use your favorite charting engine: Excel charts, Matplotlib, or Plotly.
 * **Images**: You can include both raster (e.g., png) or vector (e.g., svg) graphics, including dynamically generated ones, e.g., QR codes or plots.
 * **Multi-column Layout**: Split your content up into e.g. a classic two column layout by using Frames.